lraveri/binary_search_tree/README.md

 # Binary Search Tree

-How to create the executable
+To create the executable, use the command make

 make

-How to run the executable

-cd src
+To run the executable, go to the directory src and use the command

 ./main.x

-How to create the documentation
+To create the documentation, use the command

 doxygen Doxygen/doxy.in